 ARTICLE 8.
 MISCELLANEOUS 8.1.
 Notices.
 All notices, including, without limitation, consents, and communications made pursuant to this Agreement shall be made as specified in Exhibit "A." Notices required to be in writing shall be delivered in written form by letter, facsimile or other documentary form.
 Notice by facsimile or hand delivery shall be deemed to have been received by the close of the Business Day on which it was transmitted or hand delivered (unless transmitted or hand delivered after close in which case it shall be deemed received at the close of the next Business Day) or such earlier time confirmed by the receiving Party.
 Notice by overnight mail or courier shall be deemed to have been received two Business Days after it was sent or such earlier time confirmed by the receiving Party.
 Any notices given hereunder in respect of the declaration of an Early Termination Date shall be also sent to the address or facsimile number so specified in Exhibit "A." Any Party may change its addresses by providing notice of same in accordance herewith.

 8.2.
 Transfer.
-This Agreement, including, without limitation, each indemnification, shall inure to and bind the permitted successors and assigns of the Parties; provided, neither Party shall transfer this Agreement without the prior written approval of the other Party which may be withheld entirely at the option of such Party; provided further, either Party may transfer its interest to any parent or affiliate by assignment, merger orotherwise without the prior approval of the other Party, but no such transfer shall operate to relieve the transferor Party of its obligations hereunder.
+This Agreement, including, without limitation, each indemnification, shall inure to and bind the permitted successors and assigns of the Parties; provided, neither Party shall transfer this Agreement without the prior written approval of the other Party which may be withheld entirely at the option of such Party; provided further, either Party may, without the consent of the other Party (and without relieving itself from liability hereunder), (i) transfer, sell, pledge, encumber or assign this Agreement or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements, (ii) transfer or assign this Agreement to any affiliate by assignment, merger or otherwise, or (iii) transfer or assign this Agreement to any person or entity succeeding to all or substantially all of the assets of such Party.
 Any Party's transfer in violation of this Section 8.2 shall be void.